RikudouSage/PhpScad/doc/brick.md

 ```

 You need to know a bit of OpenSCAD syntax for that, but the for loop seems simple enough - instead of in php
-we embed the for loop directly in the OpenSCAD code and we can make use of the php variables like `$studsX`, `$studsY`,
+we embed the for loop directly in the OpenSCAD code and we can make use of the php variables like `$studsAmountX`, `$studsAmountY`,
 `$studBaseSize` and we can even directly render a `Renderable` inside the code by calling its `render()` method.

 Sadly we're not done here, if we ran the code now we would get this error in OpenSCAD: